RubenGomGar/monitoring-workshop/security.md

-# 🔒 Security Extra: Kubernetes and Docker Security Basics
+# 🔒 Security: Kubernetes and Docker Security Basics

 Securing your Kubernetes cluster and containers is not optional—it's **essential**.
 In this hands-on section, we'll explore basic practical security measures you can implement right now.